 - neck: 10-15 %

-Multi-centric disease may involve all of the above, and is associated with a more complex clinical course and poorer prognosis.
+Multi-centric disease may involve all of the above, and is associated with a more complex clinical course with systemic symptoms including fever and organomegaly.

 - commonly seen as a mediastinal mass and rarely as matted lymphadenopathy (with or without a dominant mass) in a single mediastinal compartment